00

 Frequency cap (days)

-Prevent the same employee from being targeted more than once within N days.
-Eliminates notification fatigue.
+Prevent the same employee from being targeted more than once within a set time frame to eliminate notification fatigue.

 3. 03